Core Web Vitals Will Play a Significant Role in Google’s Search Engine Algorithm Update

 This user experience is exactly what Google wants to encourage all website owners to improve when they announced they will soon be tracking how well your site performs on a few key metrics in PageSpeed Insights.
 Sometime in 2021 Google will update its search algorithm to focus more on-page experience.
 Luckily, Google has not only created a set of metrics that you can measure and determine the health of your website in terms of page experience signals but also optimize its loading experience to offer a better browsing environment across mobile and desktop.

-Core Web Vitals are based upon three main concepts that focus on the time it takes for your website to become interactive and what the page experience is like once the page has loaded.
+Core Web Vitals are based upon four main concepts that focus on the time it takes for your website to become interactive and what the page experience is like once the page has loaded.
 Understanding these is vital to improving your viewer’s user experience on your website and also solidifying your position in search engine rankings.
-These three primary web vitals are called First Input Delay (FID), Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS).
+These four primary web vitals are called First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS).
 To better understand each of these website quality signals we break them down as:

 First Input Delay (FID) looks at the interactivity of the pages on your site.
 What FID tracks is the measure of how quickly your website becomes interactive enough so that the user may click on something or scroll down the page.
 Quick interactivity indicates that your user feels that the site has loaded and they can use it effectively.
 A slow page loading time indicates that the user is waiting for the page to load and can’t yet interact with your page content.
 This experience will be flagged as “needs improvement” to reduce user frustration and bounce rate.

 You don’t want your users waiting too long to interact with the information on your page as they may choose to leave and visit a competitor’s page.
 You want users clicking and scrolling through the information as quickly as possible to send a positive ranking signal to Google that your website offers a great user experience and high-value information.

 Learn how to optimize First Input Delay.